Each-Way Betting Explained: How to Place Each Way Bets

 If you fancy a side to do well in a league or cup but you aren’t totally sold they will win, then each-way betting could be for you.

-How Does an each way bet work on Golf
+How does an each way bet work on golf

 For example, if you were to bet £20 (£10 to win and £10 to place), and the terms of the bet are each way 1-5, then for the second portion of your bet to pay out, your golfer will need to finish inside the top five places.
-It’s as simple as that.

-How Does an each way bet work on Tennis
+How does an each way bet work on tennis

 In tennis, each-way betting will see you backing a certain player to win the tournament, with the second part of your bet seeing you back that same player to make it to the final.
 You will therefore get a pay out if your chosen player reaches the final, with this bigger if your player wins.